great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 description: Create and manage Data Assets in GX Cloud.
 ---

 A Data Asset is a collection of records that you create when you connect to your Data Source.
 When you connect to your Data Source, you define a minimum of one Data Asset.
-You use these Data Assets to create the Batch Requests that define the data that is provided to your Expectations.
+You use these Data Assets to create the Batch Requests that select the data that is provided to your Expectations.

 To learn more about Data Assets, see [Data Asset](../../terms/data_asset.md).